-\subsection{SPS: burn-in starting from the south pole}

-We have shown the traceplots and ACFs for starting from th north pole in \cref{fig-SPS-trace}.
-In this example, \cref{fig-SPS-trace-2} shows traceplots and ACFs of SPS (the first column) starting from the south pole and RWM (the second column) starting from the target mode.
+In this example, \cref{fig-SPS-trace} shows traceplots and ACFs of SPS (first column) and RWM (the last three columns).
+SPS starts from the North Pole and RWM starts from different initial states $(c,c,\dots,c)$ where $c=10,20,50$, respectively (see the last three columns of \cref{fig-SPS-trace}).
+For SPS starting from the South Pole compared with RWM, we refer to \cref{subsec-SPS-burin-south}.
 We plot the traceplots and ACFs of the $1$-st coordinate and negative log-target density, as well as traceplots of the first two coordinates.
 The target is standard Gaussian in $d=100$ dimensions.
-The proposal variance for RWM is tuned such that the acceptance rate is about $0.234$, which is known to be the optimal acceptance rate \citep{Roberts1997}.
+The proposal variance for RWM is tuned such that the acceptance rate is about $0.234$, which is known to be the optimal acceptance rate \citeps{Roberts1997}.
 For SPS, the acceptance rate is roughly $0.78$, which is the lowest acceptance rate possible.

+According to \cref{fig-SPS-trace}, the SPS mixes almost immediately.
+Indeed, the transient phase of SPS in $d=100$ dimensions is less than $10$ iterations.
+Compared with SPS, the mixing time of RWM relies on the initial value.
+For example, in the last column of \cref{fig-SPS-trace}, the RWM hasn't mixed after $5000$ iterations.
+In the stationary phase, with an acceptance rate of $0.78$, SPS generates almost uncorrelated samples according to the ACFs.
+Compared with SPS, the samples from RWM with an optimal acceptance rate of $0.234$ are highly correlated in high dimensions.

+\subsection{SPS: burn-in starting from the South Pole}

+We have shown the traceplots and ACFs for starting from the North pole in \cref{fig-SPS-trace}.
+In this example, \cref{fig-SPS-trace-2} shows traceplots and ACFs of SPS (the first column) starting from the South Pole and RWM (the second column) starting from the target mode.
+We plot the traceplots and ACFs of the $1$-st coordinate and negative log-target density, as well as traceplots of the first two coordinates.
+The target is standard Gaussian in $d=100$ dimensions.
+The proposal variance for RWM is tuned such that the acceptance rate is about $0.234$, which is known to be the optimal acceptance rate \citeps{Roberts1997}.
+For SPS, the acceptance rate is roughly $0.78$, which is the lowest acceptance rate possible.

 According to \cref{fig-SPS-trace-2}, the SPS mixes almost immediately.
 Indeed, the transient phase of SPS in $d=100$ dimensions is less than $10$ iterations.
-Comparing with SPS, even starting from the target mode, the first $100$ iterations are the transient phase of RWM.
+Compared with SPS, even starting from the target mode, the first $100$ iterations are the transient phase of RWM.
 In the stationary phase, with an acceptance rate of $0.78$, SPS generates almost uncorrelated samples according to the ACFs.
-Comparing with SPS, the samples from RWM with optimal acceptance rate $0.234$ are highly correlated in high dimensions.
+Compared with SPS, the samples from RWM with an optimal acceptance rate of $0.234$ are highly correlated in high dimensions.